-Drug courts are specialized courts that offer a person who has committed a crime and has a substance abuse issue an alternative to jail.
-These courts closely supervise offenders with substance abuse issues, require drug testing and treatment, and will levy consequences for failed drug tests or other non-compliance issues.
+Drug courts are specialized courts that offers an alternative to jail for a person who has committed a crime and has a substance use disorder.
+Drug courts closely supervise offenders with substance use disorders, require drug testing and treatment, and will levy consequences for failed drug tests or other non-compliance issues.
 Drug courts typically specialize in subpopulations like juveniles, families, or may be substance-specific, such as with drunk driving charges.

 While rural drug courts may not have the resources of their urban counterparts, they face unique benefits in having close working relationships with other branches of government in their communities and may even be personally familiar with individual citizens and their families.

-Family treatment drug courts (FTDCs) are another type of specialized court that have demonstrated strong evidence to effectively help manage substance abuse by increasing treatment of substance abuse as well as increasing family reunification.
-FTDCs include intense juvenile monitoring, drug treatment and testing and compliance.
+Family treatment drug courts (FTDCs) are another type of specialized drug court that have demonstrated strong evidence to effectively help manage substance use disorders by increasing treatment and family reunification.
+FTDCs include intense juvenile monitoring, drug treatment, and testing and compliance.

 Examples of Drug Courts

 - Suffolk County, New York has implemented an alternative to incarceration program.
-The Suffolk County (NY) Drug Treatment Court program provides education and treatment for substance abuse.
+The Suffolk County (NY) Drug Treatment Court program provides education and treatment for substance use disorders.
 A study demonstrated a lower recidivism rate for drug court participants than those in the comparison group.

 Considerations for Implementation